ayaabuelsoud/Instabug-task-2/README.md

 ### What can be improved from my point of view
 - We can have a better slider but using external libraries.
 - We can build an SVG for the illustration image in 404 page but it'll take more time to implement.

+### E2E tests scenarios
+- I wrote automated tests for the 4 scenarios mentioned in the task description.
+- I also wrote extra automated tests to check other scenarios like : logging out, wrong password formats, redirections.
+- Tests can be found in `tests\e2e\specs` and we can run the tests using the command `npm run test:e2e`.

 ## Project setup
 ```